stimms/Blog/blog/source/_posts/2020-11-20-okta-update-phone-number.md

 let existingFactor = factors.find((x) => x.factorType == 'sms');
 ```

-`existingFactor` now hold the existing SMS factor (if there is one).
+`existingFactor` now holds the existing SMS factor (if there is one).
 We need to remove it using `deleteFactor`

 ```
 if(existingFactor){